(730 ILCS 5/5-5-3.1)

 post-partum depression which can occur during pregnancy and up to 12 months after delivery.
 This can include losing touch with reality, distorted thinking, delusions, auditory and visual hallucinations, paranoia, hyperactivity and rapid speech, or mania.

-(18) The defendant is the parent of a child or infant
+(18) The defendant is pregnant or is the parent of a

 (A) that the parent is breastfeeding the child;